splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

     .. tab:: Linux

-        You can't deploy auto instrumentation in gateway mode for Linux, but you can send collected data from auto instrumentation to an existing gateway deployment.
+        You can't directly deploy auto instrumentation in gateway mode for Linux, but you can send collected data from auto instrumentation to an existing gateway deployment.

         Follow these steps to send data to a gateway deployment of the OpenTelemetry Collector: